 - b.
-Select Troubleshooting and fixes. - c.
-Select Diagnostics, and then select HP PC Hardware Diagnostics Windows. - When the tool opens, select the type of diagnostic test you want to run, and then follow the on-screen instructions.

-NOTE: If you need to stop a diagnostic test at any time, select Cancel.
+Select Troubleshooting and fixes. - Select Diagnostics, and then select HP PC Hardware Diagnostics Windows. - When the tool opens, select the type of diagnostic test you want to run, and then follow the on-screen instructions. - NOTE: If you need to stop a diagnostic test at any time, select Cancel.

-3. When HP PC Hardware Diagnostics Windows detects a failure that requires hardware replacement, a 24digit Failure ID code is generated.
-For assistance in correcting the problem, contact support, and then provide the Failure ID code.
+When HP PC Hardware Diagnostics Windows detects a failure that requires hardware replacement, a 24-digit Failure ID code is generated.
+The screen displays one of the following options: